 Structured data can be implemented using various formats that all adhere to a set of standardized specifications to help computers and algorithms understand the content of the pages.
 JSON-LD (JavaScript Object Notation for Linked Data) is Google’s recommended format due to its ease of implementation and maintenance.

 Whether or not you need to add schema markup to your website will depend on both your website platform and your specific needs and goals.
-Some popular website builders automatically generate structured data for important types of content, while on other platforms you’d need to add your own schema.
+Note that some popular website builders (such as Squarespace) automatically generate structured data for important types of content, while on other platforms you’d need to add schema to your site.
+You can use Schema.org’s validating tool to see if a page has structured data markup.

 Does schema markup help SEO?

-Schema markup plays a nuanced role in SEO.
-While structured data does not directly impact a page’s organic ranking in Google’s algorithm, it plays a part in how some content is presented in search results, which can affect user behavior and site performance metrics like click-through rates (CTR).
+Schema markup’s SEO role is nuanced.
+Structured data does not directly impact a page’s organic ranking in Google’s algorithm, but it plays a part in how some content is presented in search results.
+This can affect user behavior and site performance metrics like click-through rates (CTR).
 Certain behavioral signals could potentially indirectly influence your rankings over time.

 Google has explicitly stated that structured data does not affect ranking directly—this is a common SEO misconception.
 However, by adding markup, you can enable rich results, which can include features like carousels, images, and other visual enhancements that make your listing more attractive and informative.
 This can lead to higher click-through rates as users are more likely to click on results that appear more useful and credible.